ACG Health & Center for Integrative Medicine

 Administrative, Clerical, and Technical Support

 GOC is a large outpatient behavioral health facility.
 Its main site, where the interns work, has 27 offices.
 The interns have an office that has a large table for testing, a computer with software for scoring many tests and rating scales, and a file cabinet.
 It also has an observation mirror which is used for training purposes.
-The interns will have additional office space to conduct individual and family therapy, but space may not be consistent, and the interns must be comfortable with changing offices frequently, if necessary.
+The interns will have additional office space to conduct individual and family therapy.
 GOC has a well-stocked testing closet with the most commonly used cognitive, achievement, memory, information processing, and personality tests.
 There is also a multitude of rating scales and checklists to help in assessing and diagnosing behavioral, neuropsychological, and mental health disorders.
-Each student has a voicemail extension and has access to office supplies and a file cabinet in a locked file room.
-Although the office staff is primarily a billing staff and not secretarial, they are able to support the students by answering common questions and helping them access patient information in the computer system.
+Each student has a GOC phone number, an electronic health record account and Microsoft Teams Software and email.
+Although the office staff is primarily a billing staff and not secretarial, they are able to support the students by answering common questions.

 Considerations During the COVID-19 Pandemic, Peaceful Protests, and Criminal Convictions